knowankit/survey-builder/README.md

    rails server
    ```

-5. **API Endpoints**: Explore and interact with the API endpoints to manage surveys, questions, responses, and more.
-Refer to the API documentation or routes file for more details.
+5. **Access the API**: The app should now be running.
+You can access the API at `http://localhost:3001`.

-Absolutely!
-Here's how you can structure the API endpoints in a tabular format:
+6. **Test the API**: To test if the API is running, you can visit `http://localhost:3001/heartbeat`.

 ## API Endpoints